EventStore/EventStore/docs/configuration.md

 ### Configuration file

-You would use the configuration file when you want the server to run with the same set of options every time.
+Use the configuration file when you want the server to consistenly run with the same set of options.
-YAML files are better for large installations as you can centrally distribute and manage them, or generate them from a configuration management system.
+YAML files are recommended for large installations, as you can centrally distribute and manage them, or generate them from a configuration management system.

-The default configuration file name is `eventstore.conf` and it's located in
+The default configuration file name is `eventstore.conf` and it's located in:
 - **Linux:** `/etc/eventstore/`
 - **Windows:** EventStoreDB installation directory

+You can either change this file or create another file and instruct EventStoreDB to use it.
+To tell the EventStoreDB server to use a different configuration file, pass the file path on the command line with `--config=filename`, or use the `CONFIG` environment variable.

 The configuration file has YAML-compatible format.
 The basic format of the YAML configuration file is as
 follows: